StephaneTrebel/the-good-docs-templates/release-notes/process_release-notes.md

 ### Organize content by importance

 Start with the most impactful changes, such as new features or critical fixes, then move on to minor improvements or tweaks.
-This structure helps users quickly identify what’s important to them.
+This structure helps users quickly identify what's important to them.

 ### Use a consistent format